Back to All Posts

 Outdated Systems and Paper-Based Processes

-Many ER delays are not dramatic.
+Many ER delays are not caused by major clinical issues.
 They are administrative.

-A patient may be ready for discharge, but transport is not arranged.
-A bed may be available, but housekeeping status has not been updated.
-A physician may place an order quickly, but another team does not see the operational impact in time.
+A patient may be ready for discharge, but transport is delayed.
+A bed may be available, but its status is not updated.
+A physician may place an order, but its operational impact is not visible to the next team.

-When hospitals rely on disconnected workflows, manual updates, or poor real-time visibility, small inefficiencies multiply throughout the day.
+When hospitals rely on disconnected workflows and limited real-time visibility, small inefficiencies accumulate throughout the day.
 Over time, those minutes become hours.

-This is one of the least visible causes of overcrowding, but one of the most fixable.
+This is one of the least visible causes of overcrowding, but also one of the most fixable.

 What Hospitals Are Doing to Fix ER Wait Times